abhinavmaurya/YOLO-HackNEU2017-AIBot/README.md

 uritemplate==3.0.0
 webcolors==1.7

-# MUST:
+# PRE-REQUISITES:
-Make sure you have appropriate google authentication for connecting to Google APIs, other external APIs mentioned as per the code for sentiment analysis and Image sentiment collection and action
+Make sure you have appropriate google authentication for connecting to Google APIs, other external APIs mentioned as per the code for sentiment analysis and Image sentiment collection and action.
+This MBot is integrated with Facebook messenger platform.
+Kindly contact us if you want to explore more on it.(joshi.sar@husky.neu.edu, maurya.a@husky.neu, khare.ak@husky.neu.edu, guo.dong@husky.neu.edu)

 The system is end-to-end pipelined
 Run as follow: